Finesse (character)

-Finesse (Jeanne Foucault) is a fictional character appearing in American comic books published by Marvel Comics.
-Created by writer Christos Gage and artist Mike McKone, the character made her debut in Avengers Academy #1 (June 2010).
-The biological daughter of Taskmaster, she inherited his photographic reflexes, allowing her to mimic any fighting style at the cost of long- and short-term memory.
-Finesse is introduced as a member of the Avengers Academy and later joining A.I.M. and G.I.R.L. as a bodyguard.
+Jeanne Foucault is a character appearing in American comic books published by Marvel Comics.
+Created by writer Christos Gage and artist Mike McKone, the character first appeared in Avengers Academy #1 (June 2010).
+Foucault is known under the codename Finesse.
+She is the daughter of the supervillain Taskmaster.
+Like her father, she possesses photographic reflexes, allowing her to replicate any fighting style.

+Finesse occupies a morally ambiguous space in the Marvel universe.
+In some of her appearances, she has been depicted as a frenemy to superhero Nadia Pym / The Wasp.
+She partnered with Striker during Infinity when they were chosen for the Contest of Champions.
+After her time at Avengers Academy, she joined A.I.M. to further develop her abilities, which led to a conflict with Nadia Van Dyne and her team.
+However, she later switched allegiances and worked alongside G.I.R.L. in Unstoppable Wasp.

 Publication history

-Finesse first appeared in Avengers Academy #1 (June 2010) and was created by Christos Gage and Mike McKone.
-She appeared as a regular character in the series through its final issue #39 (January 2013).
+Jeanne Foucault debuted in Avengers Academy #1 (June 2010), created by Christos Gage and Mike McKone.
+She was a regular character in the series through its final issue #39 (January 2013).
+She later appeared in the 2014 Inhumanity: The Awakening series.